Agility, the Ultimate of Dog Sports

 The See-Saw is similar to a child’s see-saw in that it consists of one long plank fixed to a sturdy base it can pivot on.
 Each end of the plank is painted in a contrasting colour to the rest of the plank to show where dogs need to touch.
 Dogs run up the plank, tip it, and then run down.
 The see-saw is known as a ‘Teeter’ or ‘Teeter-Totter’.

-The tyre obstacle consists of a circle made of ag pipe tubing (or an actual tyre) with an aperture diameter of 500 – 600mm.
+The tyre obstacle consists of a specially constructed circle with a magnetic aperture to break open at the bottom if hit (allowing the dog to travel forward).
 This is suspended in a sturdy frame and dogs jump through the hole in the tyre.
 The height the tyre is suspended at depends on the height class of an event.